alexbarbosa1989/rag-instructlab-langflow/README.md

 ~~~
 >>> who is the current mayor of Bucaramanga?
 ~~~
-- Since I'm ask directly to the served model without any previous training, it will provide unaccurated information (an allucination):
+- Since I'm ask directly to the served model without any previous training, it will provide inaccurate information (an hallucination):
 ~~~
 ╭───────────────────────────────────────────────────────────────────── granite-7b-lab-Q4_K_M.gguf ─────────────────────────────────────────────────────────────────────╮
 │ The current mayor of Bucaramanga is Gabriel Gomez.
 He was inaugurated on June 21, 2016, and is serving his second term as the head of the city's government.
 As the  │